Join the HJF Team!

 Minimum Experience: 2 to 4 years of experience.

 Physical Capabilities: Requires sitting for long periods at a computer and/or desk.
 Travel to collaborating military or civilian facilities.
 Walking, lifting and bending required.

-Required Licenses, Certification or Registration: Registered Nurse, Completion of the CITI online research course, certification in BCLS.
+Required Licenses, Certification or Registration: Licensed Registered Nurse in Maryland or the ability to obtain a Maryland License ( Out of state Compact Licenses will not be accepted), Completion of the CITI online research course, certification in BCLS.